AttieLab-Systems-Genetics/Documentation/ShinyApps.md

 There are also ideas about creating and visualizing plots and tables that could prove useful.
 Further, there was a lot of work on figuring out how to organize input parameters across shiny modules to share inputs without duplication of code.

+## qtl2shiny: more complicated app for localized QTL analysis and visualization

 The
 [qtl2shiny](https://github.com/byandell-sysgen/qtl2shiny)